archjeb/eoslabgen/README.md

 # LIMITATIONS:
 This has only been tested on ESXi 6.5 but should work fine in previous releases.
-Also, it's really designed around using a single ESXi target host; therefore it probably will not work with vSphere without some changes.
+Also, it's really designed around using a single ESXi target host; therefore it probably will not work with vCenter without some changes.
 Perhaps that could be a version 2.

 License